Quarterly Performance Review: The Definitive Guide

 Highlight interpersonal accomplishments, like mentoring others to success or leading a team effort.
 Get specific!

-Get peer feedback prior to your review
+Get peer feedback prior to the review

 Taking these steps will give employees an active role in the process.
 They’ll go into the next quarter feeling empowered to succeed.